jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

   - Dropout (0.5) to prevent overfitting
   - Standard softmax output for classification
 - We use SGD with momentum (0.9) and a lower learning rate (0.0005)
+- Early stopping with patience=8 to prevent overfitting
-- We are training for 15 epochs to let fine-tuning work its magic
+- We are training for up to 30 epochs (may stop earlier with early stopping)

-#### Why We're Selectively Freezing Layers

-The idea of only making 4 layers trainable is for the below reasons:

-The first layers in VGG16 are already great at finding edges, textures, and basic shapes - these work for almost any image task, including Lego bricks according to a bit of research on Google.
-The deeper layers are seemingly more specialized for ImageNet objects (dogs, cats, cars), which aren't very "Lego-like."

-With this, we steer to model to:
-- **Stop overfitting in its tracks**: Our Lego dataset isn't huge, so training all the layers is probably slighly unreasonable.

-- **Save time and resources**: Training fewer parameters means faster iterations and less computing power needed.

-- **Get the best of both worlds**: We keep all the powerful feature detection VGG16 learned from millions of ImageNet images while adapting it to our specific Lego task.

-- **Gradient stability**: Prevents "catastrophic forgetting" of useful features and helps avoid vanishing/exploding gradients through the deep network.
+#### Transfer Learning Strategy

+Our implementation freezes earlier VGG16 layers while making only the final 4 convolutional layers trainable.
+This approach makes use of the hierarchical nature of convolutional networks, where initial layers capture universal visual primitives (edges, textures, basic shapes) that generalize well across domains, while deeper layers represent increasingly task-specific features.

+First, it addresses the potential for overfitting given our relatively constrained dataset size.
+By limiting the number of trainable parameters, we create a more favorable ratio between trainable weights and available training examples.

+Second, this approach significantly reduces computational requirements compared to full fine-tuning.

+Third, the method creates an balance between knowledge transfer and domain adaptation.
+By preserving the robust feature extractors from VGG16's early layers (trained on millions of ImageNet images) while allowing later layers to adapt to Lego-specific characteristics,

+Finally, selective freezing provides gradient stability benefits during training.
+By reducing the network's effective depth from the perspective of backpropagation, we mitigate vanishing gradient issues and prevent catastrophic forgetting of useful pre-trained features.

-Our configuration provides flexibility through the `trainable_layers` parameter, which can be adjusted based on dataset size and similarity to ImageNet classes.
+The transfer learning configuration is parameterized through the `trainable_layers` setting, allowing experimentation with freezing strategies based on dataset characteristics and target domain similarity to the ImageNet source distribution.

 ### Evaluation Methodology

-- Models are evaluated using a proper three-way split:
-  - 80% training data for model training
-  - 10% validation data for early stopping
-  - 10% test data for final performance evaluation only
-- This prevents data leakage between validation and test sets, giving a more realistic estimate of model performance
+Our evaluation framework implements a three-way data partitioning, allocating 80% of available data for model training, 10% for validation-based early stopping decision, and 10% for unbiased final performance assessment.
+This approach prevents potential data leakage between model selection and evaluation phases, giving a more realistic estimate of model performance.

-- Performance metrics include accuracy, precision, recall, and F1-score
-- Learning curves show training and validation accuracy/loss over epochs
-- Comparative analysis examines whether transfer learning improves performance
+Performance quantification incorporates both primary metrics (accuracy) and secondary distributional metrics (precision, recall, F1-score) to provide insight into classification behavior across all class categories.
+Temporal learning dynamics are visualized through epoch-wise training and validation metrics, enabling identification of potential optimization issues including underfitting, overfitting, and convergence patterns.

 ## Results